-[Use the free self-help tool below to quickly provide me with the necessary information for your Auto Quote.
+[Use this free self-help tool to quickly provide me with the necessary information for your Auto Quote.
 I will shop multiple companies for you.
 Unlike many other auto insurance websites you may have come across, Stephen B. Groton Insurance and YourInsurancePal.com will NEVER sell your information.
-That means you get professional, accurate quotes without any sales hassle.
+That means you get professional, accurate quotes without any sales hassle.]

 Suggestion: Have your current auto insurance declarations page in front of you.
 That way, we can compare exactly what you have now to the auto quote we give you.
 You may be surprised.
 I can help you clarify your current coverage and offer suggestions to improve it, either by lowering the cost or improving the coverage to better meet your needs.

 Here are definitions of auto insurance coverage that you may need for your auto quote.